Hayam-mostafa/Egyptian-ID-Extractor/README.md

 - **Skew Correction**
   Uses Hough Line Transform to straighten tilted images and improve OCR accuracy.

-- **Hybrid OCR Engine**
+- **Dual-Stage Validation**
-  Combines YOLOv8 digit detection with EasyOCR for robust extraction of the 14-digit National ID.
+  A sophisticated hybrid system that prioritizes YOLOv8 for high-speed digit localization, backed by EasyOCR as a fallback layer to ensure maximum character recognition reliability.

 - **ID Decoding System**
   Extracts structured information from the ID: